-2020 ) 2019
+202 1 2020

-R R

-43. Fruitless and wasteful expenditu ure
+45. Fruitless and wasteful expendit ure

-Opening balance 3 000 1 333 647
+Opening balance 66 086 10 133 000

-Expenditure incidents identified during the fin Closing balance 3 086 8 799 353 10 133 000
+Expenditure incidents identified during the fir Closing balance • 18 301 23 233 086 33 366 08 6

-10 100 000
+-

-Expenditure identified in the current year inc lude those listed below:
+Expenditure identified in the current year inc

-Incident Interest incurred on late payment of ESKOM, TELKOM and AGSA accounts Disciplinary steps taken/criminal proceedings The interest was incurred due to the cash flow challenges the entity was facing at the time.
+Incident Interest incurred on late payment of ESKOM and TELKOM accounts Disciplinary steps taken/criminal proceedings The interest was incurred due to the cash flow challenges the entity was facing at the time.
 No official of the entity is liable and expense has been submitted to council for consideration of write off.
-17 443 293
+11 863 145

-Additional costs relating to Elite distribution centre The expenditure was incurred due to additional payments made to the service provider responsible for the construction of the Elite distribution centre.
-These additional costs relate to the reimbursement of the service provider for costs incurred due to unforeseen deviations from the original agreed upon construction plans.
-No official of the entity is liable and the expense has been submitted to council for consideration of write off.
-5 789 793
+Employee related costs incurred for an employee after his employment contract ended An employee was paid remuneration after his fixed term contract had expired.
+No official of the entity is liable and expense has been submitted to council for consideration of write off.
+55 156

-- 23 233 086

--
+- 11 918 301

+Analysis of fruitless and wasteful expenditur e to be considered for write off by council are as follows:

-Relating to prior years e to be considered for write off by council are as follows: 10 133 000
+Relating to prior years a to be considered for write on by counting are as follows.
+33 366 086

-Current year 23 233 086
+Current year 11 918 301

-- 33 366 086
+45 284 387